stevenschmatz/EECS-370/Lecture_Notes/lecture_2.md

 However, in ARM ISA, each address points to a **byte** in memory, so this would actually increment `R2` by 4 in ARM.

+The size of the immediate value is usually determined by how many bits are left in the instruction format.

+## Register Storage